 Aug 17 - Jul 18

 Thursday September 14th 2017.
 Llyn Tecwyn Isaf - Bryn Cader Faner.
-Nineteen club members met at Llyn Tecwyn Isaf for a lovely 5.5 mile walk up to Bryn Cader Faner.
+Nineteen club members met at Llyn Tecwyn Isaf for a lovely 5.5 mile walk up to Bryn Cader Faner led by Dafydd Williams.
 The day was punctuated by many sharp and wintry showers, but the intervening sunny periods provided brighter conditions and opened up some fantastic views.
 Starting from the lakeside, the route climbed steadily about 1000ft, first by a steep wooded country road (where an ivy-laden tree crashed to the ground alarmingly as we passed), continuing via Caerwych and onto very boggy open moorland.
 The highlight of the walk was the remarkable bronze age cairn circle of Bryn Cader Faner, famed for its dramatic setting commanding the ancient upland trackway and its unusual ring of thin angled slabs from which it is often known as the ‘Crown of Thorns’.
 This was a good vantage point for lunch, offering fine views towards the Moelwyns.
 The route down past Y Gyrn led through more traces of ancient settlement and provided a spectacular panorama of the Dwyryd Estuary, Portmeirion, Moel y Gest, the hills of Penllyn stretching out below into the Irish Sea, and finally the iconic outline of Harlech Castle.
 This was strenuous walk for a Thursday with very wet conditions both underfoot and overhead, but the magnificent landscape and good company made the effort well worthwhile.
 Noel Davey

 Sunday September 10th 2017.
 Penmachno Circular.
 On this persistently wet Sunday Tecwyn Williams led 10 people on a 7 mile walk in the remote Bro Machno, a new area for the club - at least for many years.
 The route started in the interesting village of Penmachno and followed mainly wide tracks and some country road sections within Cwm Penmachno and the tributary valley of the Afon Glasgwm.
 The walk first took a loop eastwards, passing the 16/17th century house of Hafod Dwyryd and then crossed to the west of the Afon Machno.
 Next there was a climb to about 1000ft around the foot of Moel Pen-y-Bryn through the Gwyryd Forest Park, an excellent leisure amenity run by National Resource Wales and shared by walkers, horse riders and mountain bikers.
 A useful shelter provided by the Park management was chosen for an early lunch.
 Descending to the Glasgwm valley, the walk then followed the river back to Penmachno.
 A highlight was a stop out of the rain for coffee and cake in the hospitable surroundings of the café at Plas Glasgwm.
 This is another fine grade II listed house with a courtyard setting, built in in the mid-16th century by John Gwynne, son of John Wynn ap Maredudd of Gwydir and ultimately a descendant of the Welsh Princes.
 Despite the rain and gusty wind, it was quite warm and this was a sensible walk for the day’s conditions which everyone enjoyed.
 We hope to return to this attractive valley on a brighter day.
 Noel Davey